rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-20-libs-aspirations.md

 As mentioned above, the Rust language, standard library, and ecosystem is growing and getting more mature.
-We need to invest in way to keep evolving these smoothly.
+We need to invest in ways to keep evolving these smoothly.

 **Evolvability of the standard library and fixing mistakes**

-The stability guarantee of Rust and makes it hard to evolve the standard library.
+The stability guarantee of Rust makes it hard to evolve the standard library.
 Unlike most crates, we cannot release a new major version, as that would effectively be releasing a 'Rust 2.0'.
 So, once an API is stable, we have to keep it there forever, meaning that we have to be extremely careful when stabilizing anything new.